sodamouse/sayve/README.md

 ```

 ## Usage
-Sayve stores its database as a plain-text file in $HOME/.config/sayve/paths.conf.
+Sayve stores its database as a plain-text file in "$HOME/.config/sayve/paths.conf".
 Populate this file with entries following this exact format:
 ``` shell
 name of the game:path to its save file
 ```

-Alternatively, use the --add <name> <path> argument to add entries through the program itself.
+Alternatively, use the "--add <name> <path>" argument to add entries through the program itself.

-When run, and unless a command-line argument is supplied, Sayve will backup each of the entries in a directory heirarchy rooted at /mnt/archive/saves/.
+When run, and unless a command-line argument is supplied, Sayve will backup each of the entries in a directory heirarchy rooted at "/mnt/archive/saves/".
 This path is currently hard-coded, but will later be exposed to a config file.

 The program currently supports the following cli-aruments:
 ``` shell